nich0s/iptables-setup/README.md

 iptables-setup
 ==============

-A general iptables/netfilter init script
+A set of general iptables/netfilter scripts